PHNX-MOD/Blog/README.md

-# Blog using flask framework
+# A simple blog using Flask framework